monolithst/functional-models/README.md

 - Define models that have robust properties and are scoped to a namespace or app
 - Robust typing system for TypeScript goodness.
-- Same modeling code can be used on front end and backends.
+- The same modeling code can be used on front end and backends.
-- Validate model data
+- Complete validation system for both properties and overall models.
-- ORM ready via the [functional-models-orm](https://github.com/monolithst/functional-models-orm) package.
+- ORM built-in with optional libraries that provide the database backends.
 Available Datastores: DynamoDb, Mongo, in-memory, elastic/opensearch, Sqlite, Postgres, Mysql
-- Most common properties out of the box.
+- Most common properties provided out of the box.
 - Supports "foreign keys", 1 to 1 as well as 1 to many (via an Array).
-- Models support custom primary key name. (id is used by default)
+- Models support custom primary keys.
+(The key "id" is used by default)
 - Supports different model namings, (plural, singular, display), and the ability to customize them.
 - Add Api Information that can be used for auto-generating frontend and backend code as well as documentation.